jirenius/blog-posts/resgate-nats-blog-post/sync-web-clients-data-in-realtime-with-nats.md

 # Synchronize web client data in real time with NATS

 REST APIs are nice.
 Simple.
 Stateless.
 Scalable.
-But to keep clients' data updated in real time, things get more complicated.
+But to keep client data updated in real time, things get more complicated.
 Streaming events is easy, but you start having to deal with questions like:

 <img align="right" alt="Wolf Questioning" src="wolf_questioning_150x240.png">